apnadkarni/blt/doc/palette.rst

 color palettes to determine the color to draw based on a numeric field value for each location in the plot.

-The palette object contains a color lookup table and optionally an opacity lookup table.
-Given some data value, the lookup tables convert the value into a color and opacity (alpha value).
+The palette object contains a color look-up table and optionally an opacity look-up table.
+Given some data value, the look-up tables convert the value into a color and opacity (alpha value).
 Combined together, they represent the color associated with data value.
 But rather than specifying a color for every possible data value, you can specify a range and a starting and ending color for that range.
 The color for a specific value will be interpolated linearly from the value.

-Lookup tables contain one or more entries in the form
+Look-up tables contain one or more entries in the form

    *firstValue* *lastValue* *color1* *color2*